yjdeleon/yjdeleon.github.io/_posts/2017-08-17-cleansing.markdown

 <img src="/img/cleansing/luna_mini.JPG">

 <p>To be clear, I have a Clarisonic.
 A Mia 2.
 I saved my little coins working multiple jobs in college to get one.
 At first, I was using it nonstop with no problems.
 When it came to change the replacement heads, I could see all the trapped gunk that was being left over from washing my face.
 Gross.
 The replacement heads are around $30 each and it's suggested you change them out every 3 months.
 I don't know about you, but I do not have the time nor the coin to buy them every quarter.
 So I did it the frugal way.
-I would buy a replacement head every year but after every use, I would clean that replacement head out with warm soap and water and wait for that brush head to dry.
+I would buy a replacement head every year but after every use, I would clean that replacement head out with soap and warm water.
+Then wait for that brush head to dry.
 Because if I didn't, I knew there would be a high chance of it harboring bacteria.
-The fact that I even had to do this every time drove me crazy and eventually stopped using my Clarisonic altogether.
+The fact that I even had to do this every time drove me crazy and eventually I stopped using my Clarisonic altogether.
 It's when I stopped using it that I'm assuming my cleansing issues began. </p>

 <p>Foreo was having a 21% off sale on all products one day this summer and I caved in and got a <a target="_blank" href="http://www.sephora.com/luna-mini-P387258?skuId=1633684">
 Luna Mini</a>.
 It almost felt like an impulse buy.
 I didn't know if I made the right decision but as soon as I opened up that box and saw the little gray beauty, I knew.
 This thing is great.
 It's very similar to the Clarisonic which uses vibrations to clean your face deep down but also does its pulsating thing to tell you to move on to a different part of your face.
 My Luna Mini only comes with one setting which is fine for me.
 But I really like that it's made out of silicone so I can still wash it, dries in no time, and no worries of it harboring bacteria.</p>